Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Results

+The stomach is a biological instance of such a cavity flow \cite{Pal04,schulze}.
 The human stomach is a strong muscular receptacle between the oesophagus and the small intestine.
 It is not just a storage chamber for food, but also a mixer where the chyme is prepared.
-The human stomach has a volume $L^3$ of some 330~mL, while the viscosity $\mu$ of the chyme is of order 1~Pa\,s, its density is $\rho\approx10^3$~kg\,m$^{-3}$, and the maximum flow velocities $V$ observed are in the range 2.5--7.5~mm\,s$^{-1}$ \cite{pal}.
+The human stomach has a volume $L^3$ of some 330~mL, while the viscosity $\mu$ of the chyme is of order 1~Pa\,s, its density is $\rho\approx10^3$~kg\,m$^{-3}$, and the maximum flow velocities $V$ observed are in the range 2.5--7.5~mm\,s$^{-1}$ \cite{Pal04}.
 From these data we may estimate the Reynolds number $Re=\rho V L/\mu$ to lie in the range 0.2--0.5.
 Thus we may conclude that in the human stomach fluid inertia has only limited importance, and in any smaller animal it will be inappreciable.
+We note that previous work on gastric mixing have mostly considered the case of inertial contributions \cite{Dillard07, Kumar07, Pal04} for which the dynamical constraints discussed herein do not apply.

 The gastric mixing is brought about by peristaltic waves --- transverse traveling waves of contraction --- that propagate along the stomach walls at some 2.5~mm\,s$^{-1}$.
-They are initiated approximately every 20~s, and take some 60~s to pass the length of the stomach, so 2--3 waves are present at one time, while on average the stomach width as the wave passes is 0.6 times its normal width \cite{pal,schulze}.
-We thus have their velocity $c=2.5$~mm\,s$^{-1}$, frequency $f=0.05$~Hz, and thence wavelength $\lambda=c/f=5$~cm, and their amplitude $a=1/2\times0.6L\approx 2$~cm.
+They are initiated approximately every 20~s, and take some 60~s to pass the length of the stomach, so 2--3 waves are present at one time, while on average the stomach width as the wave passes is 0.6 times its normal width \cite{Pal04, schulze}.
+We thus have their velocity $c=2.5$~mm\,s$^{-1}$, frequency $\omega=0.05$~Hz, and thence wavelength $\lambda=c/\omega=5$~cm, and their amplitude $b=1/2\times0.6L\approx 2$~cm.
 These waves force the stomach through a nonreciprocal loop in the space of shapes, as a result of which geometric mixing is expected.
 One can give a rough estimate of the size of the expected geometric phase by taking advantage of results obtained for another geometric phase problem: that of low-Reynolds-number microorganisms swimming.
 Many bacteria swim by deforming their bodies in the same way as the peristaltic waves of the stomach and their speed has been well estimated by modeling such deformations as plane waves \cite{koiller}.
-Similar calculations for the stomach render the flow velocity induced by the peristaltic waves $V=\pi c (a/\lambda)^2$, which comes out at approximately 1~mm\,s$^{-1}$, from where a displacement of about 6 cm per peristaltic cycle is expected or, considering a circular stomach of radius L, a geometric phase of the order of $2$~radians.
+Similar calculations for the stomach render the flow velocity induced by the peristaltic waves $V=\pi c (b/\lambda)^2$, which comes out at approximately 1~mm\,s$^{-1}$, from where a displacement of about 6 cm per peristaltic cycle is expected or, considering a circular stomach of radius L, a geometric phase of the order of $2$~radians.